-- is the Academy's overarching policy for any issue that could constitute peer-on-peer abuse.
-It relates to, and should be read alongside, the Academy's child protection policy and any other relevant policies including, but not limited to, online safety, IT use, data protection and retention of records, children missing in education, child behaviour and discipline, exclusions, and (where relevant) weapons; - sets out our strategy for improving prevention, and identifying and appropriately managing peer-on-peer abuse; - it is reviewed annually, and updated in the interim, as may be required, to ensure that it continually addresses the risks to which children are or may be exposed.
+- is the Academy's overarching policy for any issue that could constitute child-on-child abuse.
+It relates to, and should be read alongside, the Academy's child protection policy and any other relevant policies including, but not limited to, online safety, IT use, data protection and retention of records, children missing in education, child behaviour and discipline, exclusions, and (where relevant) weapons; - sets out our strategy for improving prevention, and identifying and appropriately managing child-on-child abuse; - it is reviewed annually, and updated in the interim, as may be required, to ensure that it continually addresses the risks to which children are or may be exposed. - recognises that abuse is abuse, and should never be passed off as 'banter', 'just having a laugh', or 'part of growing up'; - does not use the term 'victim' and/or 'perpetrator'.
+This is because our Academy takes a safeguarding approach to all individuals involved in concerns or allegations about child-onchild abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
+Research has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable

-- recognises that abuse is abuse, and should never be passed off as 'banter', 'just having a laugh', or 'part of growing up'; - does not use the term 'victim' and/or 'perpetrator'.
-This is because our Academy takes a safeguarding approach to all individuals involved in concerns or allegations about peer-on-peer abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
-Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers; - uses the terms 'child' and 'children', which is defined for the purposes of this policy as a person aged under 18.
-Although the starting point is that the Academy's response to peer-on-peer abuse should be the same for all children, regardless of age, there may be some different considerations in relation to, for example, a child aged under 7, or a child aged 11; - similarly, the Academy's response to incidents involving the exchange of youth involved sexual imagery will need to differ depending on the age of the children involved; - should, if relevant, according to the concern(s) or allegation(s) raised, be read in conjunction with the DfE's advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (DfE's Advice) (May 2018), and any other advice and guidance referred to within it, as appropriate; and - should be read in conjunction with the Telford and Wrekin Partnership Safeguarding Policy and Procedures.
+- and may have been victimised by peers, parents or adults in the community prior to their abuse of peers; - uses the terms 'child' and 'children', which is defined for the purposes of this policy as a person aged under 18.
+Although the starting point is that the Academy's response to child-on-child abuse should be the same for all children, regardless of age, there may be some different considerations in relation to, for example, a child aged under 7, or a child aged 11; - uses the terms 'boy(s),' 'girl(s)', which means a child/children whose biological sex is male and female respectively, as well as trans boys and trans girls, whose gender identity will be different from their biological sex.
+It is acknowledged that there will also be some children who identify as non-binary or gender fluid and who will not recognise the term boy or girl in respect to themselves. - similarly, the Academy's response to incidents involving the exchange of youth involved sexual imagery will need to differ depending on the age of the children involved; - should, if relevant, according to the concern(s) or allegation(s) raised, be read in conjunction with the DfE's advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (DfE's Advice) (May 2018), and any other advice and guidance referred to within it, as appropriate; and - should be read in conjunction with the Telford and Wrekin Partnership Safeguarding Policy and Procedures.

-Understanding peer-on-peer abuse
+Understanding child-on-child abuse

-Peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and non-intimate), friendships and wider peer associations.
+Child-on-child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and non-intimate), friendships and wider peer associations.

-Peer-on-peer abuse can take various forms, including (but not limited to): serious bullying (including cyberbullying), relationship abuse, domestic violence and abuse, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or prejudice-based violence including, but not limited to, gender-based violence.
+Child-on-child abuse can take various forms, including (but not limited to): serious bullying (including cyberbullying), relationship abuse, domestic violence and abuse, child sexual exploitation, child criminal exploitation, youth and serious youth violence, harmful sexual behaviour, and/or prejudice-based violence including, but not limited to, gender-based violence.

-Examples of online peer-on-peer abuse would include sexting, online abuse, peer-on-peer grooming, the distribution of youth involved sexualised content, and harassment.
+Examples of online child-on-child abuse would include sexting, online abuse, child-on-child grooming, the distribution of youth involved sexualised content, and harassment.